mathjoh/google-home-101/codelabs/introduction-to-voice-assistant.md

 ####Create your agent

-We are now going to create your first agent:
+We are now going to create your first agent and connect it to your Google project.

 - Give the agent a name: _Voice-assistant-workshop-agent_
 - Language: _English - en_
 - Timezone: GMT +2:00
 - Google Project: voice-assistant-workshop

-Click "Create"
+Click _Create_

-<a name="inspectingtheagent"></a>
+<a name="youarenowreadytostartthetasks!"></a>

-######Inspecting the agent
- Let's inspect the agent we have created:

- The Service Account: Used for accessing the
+###You are now ready to start the tasks!

 <a name="part1:dialogflow"></a>